 The garden was designed and planted by COLIN WELLS-BROWN (1926-2013) and it was hard scaped during the winter of 1992.
 This involved changing the ground levels in almost all the flower garden area, and whilst the perimeter walls are old, all the ‘retaining’ walls, the terraces and the steps within the area are new.

-The idea of the garden is to reflect the charming view across to the hill’s opposite, and as you start your walk up the steps on to the Loggia terrace.
-Here there are some plants worth noting by the back door two BRUGMANSIA SANGUINEA and a PANDARIA this is semi hardy and lives about four to five years, now walk along the top LOGGIA TERRACE past the mixed variety of pot plants, here are BRUGMANSIA in pots, there are three types.
-Pink, Apricot and White planted out for architectural effect.
+The idea of the garden is to reflect the charming view across to the hill’s opposite.
+As you start your walk up the steps on to the Loggia terrace, there are some plants worth noting.
+By the back door is a now established PANDARIA.
+This is semi hardy and usually lives only about four to five years.
+Walk along the top LOGGIA TERRACE past the mixed variety of pot plants and you will find BRUGMANSIA in pots.
+There are three types, Pink, Apricot and White, planted out for architectural effect.
 There are other BRUGMANSIA throughout the garden.
-In pots we grow ACIDANTHERA and the AMARYGIA PARKERI these flower in late summer/early autumn.
-You may notice from the terrace/ patio that the valley, or vale, in the near part of the lawn takes the eye in a continuous sweep curving up into the valley beyond.
-The great tree groups on the Coombe opposite are echoed in a feint way by specimen shrubs on the lawns nearer to the house, note the ACER.
+In pots we grow ACIDANTHERA and the AMARYGIA PARKERI which flower in late summer/early autumn.
+You may notice from the terrace/ patio that the valley, or vale, in the near part of the lawn, takes the eye in a continuous sweep curving into the valley beyond.
+Amongst the great tree groups on the hill of the Coombe/ Valley opposite, note the ACER.
 Big pots of highly scented Lilly’s are placed here in the early summer; these replace pots of daffs and other spring plants.
-Planted against the Laurel hedge (between the garden and coach yard) are a variety of shrubs including of Acers and Acacias these are like so much of the garden under planted with Snowdrops mixed with Daffodils in the spring.
+Also against the Laurel hedge (between the garden and the coach yard) we under planted with Snowdrops mixed with Daffodils in the spring.

-Proceed along this top LOGGIA TERRACE past the Czar plum in its pot and an ACACIA PRAVISIMA also tucked in a corner for added protection in the winter but where it can enjoy the hot sun in summer past another Czar plum all the way into a small PATIO GARDEN.
+Proceed along this top LOGGIA TERRACE.
+An ACACIA PRAVISIMA is tucked in a corner for added protection in the winter, but where it can enjoy the hot sun in summer.
+Walk past here to a small PATIO GARDEN.
 This is an enclosed area, a flowery ‘room’ and extension to the house.
-It is planted with a mix of Rose’s, Hydrangeas, low herbaceous plants, this is mainly a white garden, an inspiration from Sissinghurst, in July and August more pots of Lilies stand around to fill the evenings with their rich scent.
-The old stone tank survives from the original garden and was probably a brine tank then a water tank for the Victorian conservatory which used to stand on this site.
+It is planted with a mix of Roses, Hydrangeas, low herbaceous plants and is mainly a white garden, an inspiration from Sissinghurst.
+In July and August more pots of Lilies stand around to fill the evenings with their rich scent.
+The old stone tank survives from the original garden and was probably a brine tank, then a water tank for the Victorian conservatory which used to stand on this site.
 It is now the home of goldfish and newts.
-From here, step down onto the GREEN CIRCLE the LARGE VASE is planted up for the summer in its centre.
-Note if the weather is clear the long view beneath the Beech tree to the West and to the distant ranges of the BLACKDOWN HILLS.
+From here, step down onto the GREEN CIRCLE, the LARGE VASE planted up for the summer in its centre.
+If the weather is clear, note the long view beneath the Beech tree to the West and to the distant ranges of the BLACKDOWN HILLS.

-Continue down three stone steps past a gravel circle in the middle of which stands a large pot with a Banana MUSA BASJOO Japanese banana, now wander along the WINDING PATH all the way to the HIGH TERRACE now being converted to a temple, this is a work in progress, next year we hope to have it finished.
-This terrace is designed to have the feel of a paradise garden.
-Lots of pots and a Lion’s Head fountain the high walls and heavy paving make it a warm site under a wide sky.
-It is planted with Mediterranean style plants, including a Buddleia Agathosma which is quite rare, also Daturas or better known as Angles Trumpets and Datura’s Thorn Apple, in the summer we bring out a range of Citrus and BRUGMANSIA, these are heady scented in the evening.
+Continue down three stone steps past a gravel circle in the middle of which stands a large pot with a MUSA BASJOO, or Japanese banana.
+Now wander along the WINDING PATH all the way to The Temple, complete with lots of pots, a fountain and pool.
+The high walls and heavy paving make it a warm site under a wide sky.
+It is planted with Mediterranean style plants, including a Buddleia Agathosma which is quite rare, also Daturas, better known as Angles Trumpets, and Datura’s Thorn Apple.
+In the summer we bring out a range of Citrus and BRUGMANSIA, with their evening heady scent.
 The retaining wall offers stone slabs for sitting and between them grow a number of ‘cushion’ shaped plants to ‘suggest’ added comfort.
 There are lovely sunset views from this terrace.
-A Fragrant Rhododendron called 'FRAGRANTISSIMUM lives here.
-Another one is planted in a boarder in the coach yard, also there is a Trachelospermum jasminoides against the wall.
+A fragrant Rhododendron called 'FRAGRANTISSIMUM lives here (there is another one in a border in the coach yard) and a Trachelospermum jasminoides against the wall.

-The Terrace provides a raised point from which to view the ornamental gardens as a whole.
-A garden secure and enclosed with shrubs and trees, but with hints of distant landscapes beyond.
+The Temple terrace provides a raised point from which to view the ornamental gardens as a whole; a garden secure and enclosed with shrubs and trees, but with hints of distant landscapes beyond.
 This makes it at the same time both secluded and elevated.
-Now go through the doorway onto the ABBOTS RETREAT with the open fireplace to provide warmth for outdoor supper parties late into a summers evening.
+Now go through the doorway into the TEMPLE, or sometimes called the ABBOTS RETREAT, with the open fireplace to provide warmth for outdoor supper parties late into a summers evening.
 From here enjoy the whole long view to the dark headland of HIGH HAM and the low hills of THE POLDENS beyond and the Kitchen garden and orchard.
-Now return to the High Terrace and go down the steps to the ARCH ALLEY.
+Now return to the Temple and go down the steps to the ARCH ALLEY.

-The first arch carries a crab apple GOLDEN HORNET.
+The first arch carries a crab apple, GOLDEN HORNET.
 It has pink flowers in the spring and will be heavy with yellow crab apples late into autumn.
 The second arch carries on one side a combination of the dusky pink PHYGELIUS AEQUALIS growing up into the creamy apricot rose JANE AUSTEN.
-These are paired with a newly planted CYTISUS BATTANDIERI, here grown for the silky texture of its leaves, when more mature will produces its yellow pineapple-scented flowers.
-A macleaya grows in the bed on your right, a thug plant but if kept under control most welcome.
+These are paired with a newly planted CYTISUS BATTANDIERI, here grown for the silky texture of its leaves and when more mature, will produce its yellow pineapple-scented flowers.
+A MACLEAYA grows in the bed on your right, a thug plant but if kept under control most welcome.

-Continue down through the ORCHARD with its paths cut to lead you across Flora’s lawn or carry on down the path and steps to the WILD POND.
+Look into the hot house with its mixed collection of plants.
+Then continue down through the ORCHARD with its paths cut to lead you across Flora’s lawn, or carry on down the path and steps to the WILD POND.
 This is fed by water from a small spring further up the hill.
 During summer the water level is low, but after a wet spell the waterfall runs merrily and the pond fills to its brim.
 The stone LION MASK comes from a ruined 18th century garden that we knew in Sevenoaks in Kent.
 The pond is home to NEWTS and FROGS, and plenty of DRAGONFLY LARVAE.

-Now step along through the NUT WALK where Blue Hydrangeas glow in the shade and stop for a moment to enjoy the ‘window’ opening to the left with its view of the GREAT OAK.
-In the spring this area is a mass of Snowdrops.
-Primroses and Bluebells continue along until you can turn left down to the BASTION.
+Now step through the NUT WALK where Blue Hydrangeas glow in the shade, and stop for a moment to enjoy the ‘window’ opening to the left with its view of the GREAT OAK.
+In the spring this area is a mass of Snowdrops, Primroses and Bluebells.
+Continue along until you can turn left down to the BASTION.
 The area here is planted with KIRENGESHOMA a genus containing two species of plants in the Hydrangea family.
 Both are clump-forming perennials native to Eastern Asia.
 This BASTION was completed in March 2000.
 It has a seat to catch the evening Sun and a green view along the bottom of Bushy Coombe.
 Suddenly one is outside the garden and into the countryside-but safe from the cows that may graze the meadow.
-Now, double back pass clumps of BAMBOO to go over the little wooden bridge which will take you into the WEST GARDEN.
-(Please note: After rain the wood on the bridge may be slippery) We have tried to build a rill here on the winter bourne, at the top of which is a GUNNERA MANICATA.
+Now, double back past clumps of BAMBOO to go over the little wooden bridge which will take you into the WEST GARDEN.
+(Please note: After rain the wood on the bridge may be slippery).
+We have “tried” to build a rill here on the winter bourne, at the top of which is a GUNNERA MANICATA.

 The pathway continues round to the right to a bed of mixed HELLEBORES.

-Tour round the circular bed past a Laburnum next to a White Wisteria, Longissima Alba, they are underplanted with a mixture of grasses.
+Tour round the circular bed past a Laburnum next to a White Wisteria, Longissima Alba, underplanted with a mixture of grasses.
 Also note the Clematis Anniversary on the frame of the Wisteria.
-Then down the gravel path, past the wall for FIGS on your left, and through the gap between the ‘COTTAGE ORNÉE’, take a quick view of compost bins and the cool house, planted for a Peach and a range of tomato’s and other salad crops in the summer and as a frost-free house in the winter.
+Then down the gravel path, past the wall for FIGS on your left, and through the gap between the ‘COTTAGE ORNÉE’, take a quick view of compost bins and the cool house, planted with a range of tomato’s and other salad crops in the summer and as a frost-free house in the winter.
 Go back into the Kitchen Garden and wander here for a while before returning to the main garden.

-Walk down across the lawn and down the grass slope to the SMALL URN, also in this border to the left stands a handsome clump of ARUNDO DONAX, the Giant Reed.
-Return up the pathway on the opposite side is a dramatic variegated version of the ARUNDO DONAX.
-This bed has been replanted in 2017 as a mainly white and Cream bed.
+Walk down across the lawn and down the grass slope to the SMALL URN.
+Also in this border to the left stands a handsome clump of ARUNDO DONAX, the Giant Reed.
+Returning up the pathway on the opposite side is a dramatic variegated version of the ARUNDO DONAX.
+This bed has been replanted in 2017 as a mainly white and cream bed.
 Through the last of the flowery alleys, out through another green door and back into the COACHYARD.